bsilva3/traffic_monitoring/README.md

 ## Installation
 Download and install [Docker](https://docs.docker.com/get-docker/).
-Navigate to the root directory of this project and run
+Navigate to the root directory of this project and execute the command to build and run:

-    sudo docker-compose run --rm app django-admin startproject app

-To build and run the project:

     docker-compose up --build

-To simply run:

-    sudo docker-compose up
 The previous command should create a postgresql database with postgis using a docker image and the django project in another container.
 Migrations and 'run server' are automatically executed on the django project.

+To simply run the project:

+    sudo docker-compose up

 You may need to create a super user to access the django admin panel.
 To do so run: